-My research is based on two street markets at Ridley Road and Broadway Market in Dalston, Hackney; a socially diverse, multi-ethnic, inner city neighbourhood.
+My research is based in two street markets at Ridley Road and Broadway Market in Hackney; a socially diverse, multi-ethnic, inner city neighbourhood.
 Both markets are largely based on fresh foods for sale.
-Dalston is currently undergoing a huge amount of regeneration, much of which is based around food.
-There are new cafes and restaurants opening, the area has a reputation as a 'foodie' destination, and there is a strong feeling of the pressures of gentrification on the older Ridley Road market and existing food-based businesses.
+Hackney is currently undergoing a huge amount of regeneration.

-This research will analyse how the different communities and cultures interact during a time of rapid social change; how waves of immigration and the current influx of new-comers from the gentrification process impact on what food is eaten, and on what could be considered a local food culture.
+This research will analyse how residents interact during times of rapid social change; how movements of populations over time impact on what food is eaten, and on what could be considered a local food culture.
 In particular it will focus on how the process of buying and consuming food can either help to bond a community and create a sense of belonging within, or cause a split and a sense of alienation between these different groups (whether ethnic groups or economic groups).
-The markets embody the questions and contradictions about living in such a culturally and economically diverse area and demonstrate two very different understandings of what ‘local community’ might mean.
-By both reflecting and feeding into tensions between and within the communities they serve, they reveal how public space is contested.
+The markets embody the questions and contradictions about living in such a culturally and economically diverse area and demonstrate different understandings of what ‘local community’ might mean.

 - Food Studies Centre, Department Anthropology and Sociology